donalshijan/Database-Indexing/ReadMe.md

 This implementation of BTree index is a non preemptive implementation or also known as lazy implementation, because in this implementation, merge and split operations which rebalances the tree is done respectively only when overflow and underflow condition is detected while traversing down the tree in attempt to insert a new entry or delete an entry.
 In preemptive implementation also knows as eager implementation, this is done as soon as an overflow or underflow occurs immediately after insertion or deletion respectively, which ensures every operation when completed leaves the tree in a balanced state, whereas the non preemptive implementation only balances after constraint violation or imbalances get detected when traversing down the tree for the next operation.
 Essentially what this means is that, we could leave the tree in an imbalanced or constraint violated state when we finish an operation, and it will only get picked up for correction in the next operation down that same path, as in the one which traverses down that same path where violation or imbalance occured previously, hence it is called lazy implementation as it often leaves the tree imbalanced and balances less frequently and partially as compared to eager implementation, which always leaves the whole tree balanced after every operation.
+This BTree implementation works only for branching factors greater than 2.

 Since, data is stored first in the data file, before inserting the `Key:Offset` entry for that data into the BTreeIndex, data always persists on disk by default.
 All entries stored in index files pointed by leaf node's child pointers, will also persist on disk even when program crashes, for internal nodes, as a new entry gets added or removed to any internal node, that entry is also made to a separate index file which contains all entries of all internal nodes.
 In the event of a crash, you can reconstruct the index by inserting each entry from all these index files into the new BtreeIndex one by one.